Sunday 25th November

 Despite them telling me I was fat and disfigured, I actually had quite a nice afternoon.
 If I’m honest, it’s probably because they were paying me attention.

-“And I need me eyebrows fixed before we go,” cut in Rachel.
-“I’m SO underwhelmed with them at the mo.
-They look like two giant sperms.”
+“I need me eyebrows fixed before we go,” said Rachel.
+“I’m SO underwhelmed wiv them right now.
+They look like two sperms having a fight.”

-By this point, I was totally up for some more alone time anyway so we went our separate ways without any drama.
-They skipped off to have their lady-gardens manicured, and I zig-zagged about the city crossing a bunch of grown up stuff off my Melbourne ‘To-Do’ list.
+By this point, I was totally up for some alone time anyway, so we went our separate ways without drama.
+They skipped off to have their lady-gardens manicured, and I zig-zagged about the city crossing a bunch of grownup stuff off my Melbourne ‘To-Do’ list.
 We met up again for dinner, where they introduced me to a couple of burly guys they’d got talking to at the beauticians.
-Stu and Graham are ‘just good friends’, with matching shaved heads, plunging necklines, and jeans that were at least one size too small.
+Stu and Graham are ‘just good friends’, with matching shaved heads, plunging necklines, and jeans that are at least one size too small.
 You could tell what religion Stu was just by looking at the outline.
-Rach kept twirling her hair and touching Stu’s arm.
-Bev was laughing at everything they said, even their menu choices.
+Rach kept twirling her hair and touching Stu’s arm, and Bev was laughing at everything they said, even their menu choices.
+I had a horrible feeling the girls thought they were on a double-date but my Gaydar was going off louder than a foghorn in a library.
+For a start, neither of the gents had once glanced at Bev’s ample cleavage, and I’m sorry but that’s hypnotic even for me.
+If Hamish had been on the road to Queensland (which is where he may now be, for all I know), the girls were clearly taking a swim up Denial.

 “Where did you say you met them?”